mloef/CodeSignal_Practice_Industry_Coding_Framework/practice_assessments/todo_list_manager/level3.md

 # Level 3 – Introducing IDs (While Keeping Title-Based Methods)

 Level 3 adds **unique IDs** to your tasks for the first time.
-You must still keep all methods from Levels 1 and 2 fully functional, but now with two major changes:
+You must still keep all methods from Levels 1 and 2 fully functional, but now you must add ID-based add/update/delete methods.

-1. `add_task(title, description)` must change its return string to include the newly assigned ID.
-2. You must add ID-based update/delete methods, while retaining the old title-based ones.

 ---

-## 1. Revised `add_task(title, description)`
+## 1. `add_task_id(title, description)`

 **New Expected Behavior**
 1. If `title` or `description` is empty, return: